Opened 4 years ago

 However I effectively did the same thing, dragging and dropping 'keel' from the left side bar tree onto my block diagram, not bothering to change from the default instance name of 'keel', then dragging and dropping 'control_frame' from the left side bar onto my block diagram and not bothering to change from the default instance name of 'control_frame'.
 For some reason with keel, OMEdit references it fully as 'frame_model_pack.keel' and for control_frame it doesn't.

-comment:2 follow-up: Changed 4 years ago by anonymous
+comment:2 by anonymous, 4 years ago

 It's not good to use the same name for classes and instances.